top of page

 Where did the idea come from?

 There are more than 15 lobster trap trees all over New England including Rockport Maine, Gloucester Mass, and Block Island RI.
 Each reflects the unique character of that community and ranges in size and project scope.
 Some trees have been created for over 20 years in these communities while other towns are just joining the fun, such as Stonington.
 Lisa Konicki, President of the Ocean Community Chamber of Commerce, saw the Gloucester Mass. tree in January 2020 and was awe struck by the incredible structure.
 It was beautifully decorated entirely with buoys painted by local children.
 She knew immediately that the OCCC would undertake a similar initiative in the near future and had hoped to do so in 2020.
-Covid put those thoughts on hold that year but we were excited to be bringing this project to fruition in 2021.
+Covid put those thoughts on hold that year but we were excited to bring this project to fruition in 2021.

 What makes this Stonington, Connecticut tree unique?

-How did the artists get involved?
+How did the artists get involved year 1?

 While efforts were made to include as many Stonington artists as possible, committee outreach to gifted artists extended far beyond the town borders.
 Supporters from across two states have graciously and enthusiastically joined us in this endeavor.
 By welcoming many diverse perspectives and talents, we have truly enriched the project while simultaneously fostering Stonington ambassadors across an extensive geographic area.
 We welcome them.
 We thank them.
 And we applaud their originality.
 Their collective works will proudly grace the Stonington Lobster Trap Tree and this installation enhances the long-standing, traditional holiday rituals in the borough.